-Too many people cash in their 401(k) plan without fully understanding the consequences.
-This can be an expensive mistake.
-Here's what you need to know before you take the cash.
+Too many people cash out their 401(k) plans without fully understanding the consequences.
+That can be an expensive mistake, and there are some things you need to know before you take the cash.

-If you are still employed by the company that sponsors your 401(k) plan then you will not be eligible to cash out of the plan.
-Instead, to gain access to your money you can check to see if your plan offers either a 401(k) plan loan or allows hardship withdrawals.
+If you are still employed by the company that sponsors your 401(k) plan, you won't be eligible to cash out your plan unless it offers a 401(k) plan loan, allows hardship withdrawals, or offers in-service withdrawals.

-If you are no longer employed by the company that sponsors your 401(k) plan, then you are eligible to get your money out.
-You can cash out of the plan or rollover your 401(k) plan balance to an IRA.
+If you're no longer employed by the company that sponsors your 401(k) plan, then you are eligible to receive your money.
+You can cash out the plan or roll over your 401(k) plan balance to an IRA.

-If you choose to rollover your money instead of cashing out, then, you will not have to pay taxes or penalty taxes because rollovers to IRAs are not taxable transactions if you do them the right way.
-Rolling over your 401(k) to another plan is not considered cashing it in.
+If you choose to roll your money over instead of cashing out, you will not have to pay income taxes or penalty taxes, because rollovers to IRAs are not taxable transactions if you do them the right way.
+Rolling your 401(k) over to another plan is not considered cashing it out by the IRS.

-Money in a 401(k) plan is creditor protected and it is protected from bankruptcy.
-It is foolish to cash in a 401(k) plan to pay down debt if it is likely you may end up filing bankruptcy.
-The bankruptcy court cannot touch your 401(k) plan and creditors cannot attach liens against the assets in your 401(k) plan nor can they force you to withdraw this money to pay a debt.
-It is protected money for use in your retirement years.
+As long as your money is in a 401(k) plan, it's creditor protected, meaning it's shielded in the event of bankruptcy.
+It is unwise to cash out a 401(k) plan to pay down your debt if it is likely you will end up filing bankruptcy.
+The bankruptcy court can't touch the money in your 401(k) plan, and creditors can't attach liens against its assets, nor can they force you to withdraw this money to pay a debt.
+It is well-protected money meant for use in your retirement years.

-If you cash in your 401(k) plan and you have not yet reached age 59 1/2, then the dollar amount you withdraw will be subject to ordinary income taxes and a 10% penalty tax.
+If you cash out your 401(k) plan, and you have not yet reached age 59 1/2, then the dollar amount you withdraw will be subject to ordinary income taxes and a 10% penalty tax.

-When you file your tax return, you will include the amount of the 401(k) plan that is cashed in as income, along with other sources of income.
-It flows into your tax return on the first page and based on your total income and deductions, you will either owe additional tax or get a refund.
+When you file your income tax return, you must include any cashed-out amounts from your 401(k) plan as regular income, along with your other sources of income.
+The amount flows into your tax return on the first page, and based on your total income and deductions, you will either owe additional tax or receive a refund.

 Your Age Matters

-If you are between age 55 and 59 1/2 you may be able to avoid the 10% penalty tax if you terminated employment no earlier than the year you turned 55.
-I call this the age 55 401(k) withdrawal provision.
+If you are between ages 55 and 59 1/2, you may be able to avoid the 10% penalty tax if you terminated your employment no earlier than the year you turned 55.
+This is called the "age of 55 401(k) withdrawal provision."

-If you are over age 59 1/2 any amounts you withdraw from your 401(k) plan will be subject to income taxes, but not penalty taxes.
+If you are over age 59 1/2, any amount you withdraw from your 401(k) plan will be subject to income taxes but no penalty taxes.

-The first step is to call the phone number that appears on your 401(k) plan statement and ask them to send you the paperwork that you must complete to cash out of the plan.
-In some cases, you may be able to do this online or over the phone, but most of the time you must fill out paperwork.
+The first step toward cashing out your 401(k) account is to call the phone number that appears on your 401(k) plan statement and ask them to send you the necessary paperwork you need to complete to cash out your plan.
+In some cases, you may be able to do that online or over the phone, but most of the time, you must fill out paperwork by hand.

-It typically takes several weeks to cash in your 401(k) plan.
-Some plans for smaller companies have the right to allow distributions only once a quarter or once a year.
-There is a 401(k) summary plan description document will spell out the rules for your plan.
+It often takes several weeks to cash out a 401(k) plan.
+Some plans for smaller companies have the right to allow account distributions only once per quarter or once per year.
+There is a 401(k) summary plan description document that will spell out the rules for your plan.
 The plan must follow its own rules.

-Sometimes it can feel like your former employer is making it difficult for you to get the money out of your 401(k) plan but there are strict rules your employer must follow and they must have all the proper paperwork to distribute your money.
+It can feel as though your former employer is making it difficult for you to cash out your 401(k) plan, but there are strict rules they must follow, along with having all of the proper paperwork completed before they can distribute your money to you.